divya031090/ReGeNNe/README.md

 The Convolutional Neural Network framework is presented in startified_CNN.py along with train_test.py for splitting the dataset.
 In this step, firstly, the individual genes are mapped to their respective pathways and given as input to CNN models.

+Feature importance through shapley values or integrated gradient can be computed using the file importance.py

 Pathway mapping.R can be used for pathway mapping to genes and common genes between pathways.

 **Prerequisites**